Agency Transparency and Market Practice on the Riviera

 Expect work that clarifies the deal, not just work that narrates it well

 A strong agent should make the transaction easier to read, easier to organize, and less vulnerable to avoidable opacity.
-Use this page to set that expectation before confidence starts replacing clarity.
+Use this page to set a practical standard before confidence, polish, or momentum start replacing clarity.

 Use this next